manubot/manubot/README.md

 `manubot process` searches the content directory for files containing manually-provided reference metadata that match the glob `manual-references*.*`.
 If a manual reference filename ends with `.json` or `.yaml`, it's assumed to contain CSL Data (i.e. Citation Style Language JSON).
 Otherwise, the format is inferred from the extension and converted to CSL JSON using the `pandoc-citeproc --bib2json` [utility](https://github.com/jgm/pandoc-citeproc/blob/master/man/pandoc-citeproc.1.md#convert-mode).
-The standard citation for manual references is inferred from the CSL JSON `id` or `note` field.
+The standard citation key for manual references is inferred from the CSL JSON `id` or `note` field.
 When no prefix is provided, such as `doi:`, `url:`, or `raw:`, a `raw:` prefix is automatically added.
 If multiple manual reference files load metadata for the same standard citation `id`, precedence is assigned according to descending filename order.

 ### Cite

-`manubot cite` is a command line utility to create [CSL JSON items](http://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html#items) for one or more citations.
+`manubot cite` is a command line utility to create [CSL JSON items](http://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html#items) for one or more citation keys.
-Citations should be in the format `source:identifier`.
+Citation keys should be in the format `source:identifier`.
 For example, the following example generates CSL JSON for four references:

 ```sh